 As a doctor, I worked for several years in psychiatry.
 When I look back, I realize that I also often missed diagnoses of autism among women.
 Those women wandered for years in psychiatric care.
 Usually they were incorrectly diagnosed with “borderline personality disorder”.
-With all the consequences, since the treatment that flows from that diagnosis is usually damaging for an autistic woman.
+With all its consequences, since the treatment that flows from that diagnosis is usually damaging for an autistic woman.

 Tine Nys had only just found out that she was autistic – a few weeks or months are too short to mourn your old life, your old self, and to reinvent yourself.

 As many autistic adults say: “autism is not only an impairment, it is also a disability which can become a handicap”: you become ‘dis-abled’, also through a context, a society that surrounds you.
 In the case of Tine Nys, that elimination took place literally.
 Els Van Veen, a Dutch family physician with autism, once put it this way: “Do I suffer from my autism, or do I suffer because I cannot live up to the expectations of the world around me?”
 The societal context determines in part the extent to which someone experiences autism as a limitation or disability.